 Orifice flange

-Orifice flanges enable precise flow measurement and control in process industries.
+Orifice flanges enable flow measurement and access for instrumentation assemblies.

-You use orifice flanges to hold orifice plates, which measure the flow rate of liquids or gases.
-These flanges are essential in gas distribution, water treatment, and chemical processing for monitoring and controlling process flows.
-(Reference: ASME B16.36 Orifice Flanges.)
+You use orifice flanges to hold orifice plates and to access pressure taps for differential-pressure measurement.
+These flanges are essential in gas distribution, water treatment, and chemical processing where monitoring and control of process flow are required.
+Reference: ASME B16.36.

 | Feature | Description |